-Vasu Mohan, Regional Director, Asia-Pacific, and Senior Global Advisor for Conflict, Displacement and Minority Rights
+Vasu Mohan, Senior Global Advisor, Conflict, Displacement and Minority Rights

-Vasu Mohan currently serves as the International Foundation for Electoral Systems’ (IFES) regional director for Asia-Pacific and senior global advisor for conflict, displacement and minority rights.
+Vasu Mohan currently serves as the International Foundation for Electoral Systems’ (IFES) senior global advisor for conflict, displacement and minority rights.

 For the past two decades, Mohan has worked on democracy, governance and human rights promotion with a focus on post-conflict elections and democratic inclusion.
 He has been with IFES since 2001 in the headquarters and the field and supervised programs and field offices in over 22 countries, partnering with a range of international, regional and national stakeholders.